 Full on-site personal counseling is offered at the Main and South Campuses.
-A licensed professional counselor, licensed professional counselor-intern, and social worker intern have office hours and see students by appointment.
+A licensed professional counselor and licensed clinical social worker-intern have office hours and see students by appointment.
 Students requesting personal counseling services are seen on a first-come, first-served basis on the Main Campus.
-Students also have access to the resources of personal counseling.
+Students have access to the resources of personal counseling.
 The personal counseling services webpage contains many links to connect students to information and resources for mental health.

-All GC students have access to short-term personal counseling.
+All GC students are eligible to receive personal counseling services offered by Grayson College.
+These services are provided to support the emotional, mental, and psychological well-being of students as they navigate both their academic and personal responsibilities.
+Access to counseling services will be determined through an intake assessment that evaluates the student's age and eligibility for services with or without parental consent, in accordance with applicable laws and institutional guidelines..
 The staff on the main campus offers personal counseling through telemental health or by appointment as needed at their location.
 Distance education students have access to services through telemental health or by appointment and referral to local resources as needed.